 The Obama administration has finally acknowledged that those hurt and killed in the 2009 Fort Hood shootings were victims of terrorism -- and not “workplace violence,” as it was previously described.
 And while formal recognition of that is set for Friday, when victims will receive the Purple Heart, it may only be symbolic.

 Medicines Co. said Thursday that sales of its anti-clotting drug Angiomax fell by at least $50 million year over year in the first quarter, and its forecast came up far short of Wall Street estimates.

 With a leadership transition on the horizon on Capitol Hill and President Obama entering his final two years in office, cracks are beginning to show in the Democratic Party.

-Shares of some top beverages companies are mixed at 1 p.m.: Anheuser-Busch Inbev ADR rose $.07 or .1 percent, to $126.34.
+Shares of some top beverages companies were mixed at the close of trading: Anheuser-Busch Inbev ADR rose $.38 or .3 percent, to $125.92.

 Hillary Clinton will announce she's running for president this weekend, Business

 The nation's highway safety chief says his agency will seek quick action on a regulation requiring electronic speed limiters on big rigs.

 General Motors Co. plans a major overhaul of its technical center in the Detroit suburb of Warren, the automaker announced Thursday, on the same day Mayor Jim Fouts revealed that an unnamed business is considering a $1 billion investment that could create 3,000 jobs.